tlswg/tls13-spec/draft-ietf-tls-tls13.md

 PSK is established.

-Prior to accepting PSK key establishment, the server MUST validate the "psk_binder" extension.
+Prior to accepting PSK key establishment, the server MUST validate the corresponding value in the "psk_binder" extension.
 If this extension is not present, the server MUST send a fatal "missing_extension" alert.
 If it does not validate, the server MUST send a fatal "decrypt_error" alert.

 In order to accept PSK key establishment, the server sends a "pre_shared_key" extension with the selected identity.